anastasiia-tereshchenko/test-assignment/README.md

 In my second test, I made sure to check if the system handles those "oops moments" gracefully.
 By intentionally entering an invalid nickname, I verified that an error message pops up, giving users a friendly heads-up :x:

+You can find them both in the `cypress/ui tests` folder.

 Now, let's be honest, my autotests aren't perfect—yet!
 But I'm bursting with enthusiasm to join the team and continue developing my skills 🚀

 Looking forward to bringing my passion and dedication to the project.
 Can't wait to contribute to the team's success! 🎉